payatu/vuln-nodejs-app/solutions/solutions.md

 ## 3. JWT weak secret

-Application is using  weak secret to create JSON web token that can lead to authentication bypass.
-Your goal is to access the API Key of user **`vulnlabAdmin`**.
+Application is using the weak secret to create JSON web token that can lead to authentication bypass, your goal is to access the API Key of user **`vulnlabAdmin`**.

 ### Exploit